 - Sustenance of all kinds is available at the Railway Café and Tracks Bar Gallery also at the station, or at the recently opened Bull and Mouth in High Street.

-- Stop into the Information Centre for details of walks and other attractions in Creswick
+- Stop into the Information Centre for details of walks and other attractions in both Creswick and Daylesford

 - Excellent patisserie across the road from Creswick Library: Le Péché Gourmand open 7:00am-4:00pm